-From an operating perspective ASL forms part of the Legacy Portfolio of AIG Inc.
+From an operating perspective ASL is a 100% subsidiary of YOUPLUS.

 The portfolio of American Security Life Insurance Company Ltd. (ASL) consists of the products described in the following.

 - "Wealth Builder" (WB): ordinary endowment product with death benefits increasing by 4% per year and termination bonus paid out at maturity of the policy.
 An accidental death benefit is granted to policyholders not having a high risk occupation. - "Money Multiplier" (MM): single premium unit-linked life insurance product with optional 100% capital guarantee.
 The assets backing this product are invested in 3 months money market bonds. - "Universal Life" (UL): universal life insurance product with 4.5% guaranteed interest on the account value.
 The policyholder can choose between a level death benefit and a death benefit amounting to the initial face value plus account value.
 The guarantees within the product are reinsured by American Life Insurance Company of Willmington, Delaware US ("ALICO").